-9 https://friendsoftheearth.uk/latest/food-and-farming-northernand impairs their ability to undertake the role of caregiver to family members.
-Lower incomes for women in rural communities mean that maintaining a vehicle may be beyond the reach of individuals, even when they need one to get to work11 or access childcare.
+The disadvantage women face in accessing reliable transportation affects their livelihoods, access to social services and impairs their ability to undertake the role of caregiver to family members.
+Lower incomes for women in rural communities mean that maintaining a vehicle may be beyond the reach of individuals, even when they need one to get to work17 or access childcare.